-3.3.2.5 Bringing Back Into Use of Frequency Assignments to GSO Networks satellite over a short time period may be seen as inconsistent with ITU principles.
+2. Bringing a frequency assignment at multiple geostationary orbital locations with a single satellite over a short time period back into use may be seen as inconsistent with ITU principles.
 When a GSO satellite that is already in orbit is used to bring into use an assignment at another orbital location, the ITU may request additional information regarding the previously notified orbital location and frequency assignments.
 Fleet management and satellite maneuvers should be carefully planned taking into account these factors and the ninety-day minimum period.
 To this end, each federal agency shall be prepared to respond to such enquiries within 15 days of receipt.